KinkyMakers/OSSM-hardware/README.md

    - Larger motors generally need more power.
 For the large 180W servo a 36V 5A supply would be ideal.
    - 140W -> 24V 6A or 36V 4A
    - 100W -> 24V 4A or 36V 3A
-   - Choose the closest supply to the guidelines, the ossm will still work, but may be limited at maximum thrust speed/force.
+   - Choose the closest supply to the guidelines, **the ossm will still work**, but may be limited at maximum thrust force.
    - Ensure the power supply is fully enclosed (like a laptop power supply)
    - Ensure the power supply has the correct approvals for your location
 8) **Metric Cap Screws** : [Amazon.ca](https://www.amazon.ca/Comdox-500pcs-Socket-Screws-Assortment/dp/B06XQLTLHP/ref=sr_1_12?dchild=1&keywords=metric+socket+head+cap+screw+kit&qid=1600747665&sr=8-12)